tmt96/dotSpace-objectSpace/README.md

 ## Introduction

 This framework provides support to concurrent and distributed programming with (tuple) spaces in .NET.
+The framework could be found on [GitHub](https://github.com/tmt96/dotSpace-objectSpace/)

 The framework was originally designed and developed by [Shane D. McLean](https://github.com/sequenze) in collaboration with [Alberto Lluch Lafuente](https://github.com/albertolluch).
+The original framework could be found [here](https://github.com/pSpaces/dotSpace/)

 This fork is a port of the application to support .NET Standard 2.0.
 With this port, the library could be used from all three popular .NET runtime: .NET Framework on Windows, and .NET Core and Mono on both Windows and *nix.
 Ultimately the goal is to have the library support an object space - an extension of the original tuple space idea.